The Recall or Booster Effect

 Repeated skin testing with PPD will not induce a positive skin test reaction in individuals who have no hypersensitivity to the antigens in PPD.
 That is, a repeat TST does not produce a false positive reaction.

-Two Stage Tuberculin Testing
+Two-Step Tuberculin Skin Testing

 - Administer 5 tuberculin units of PPD intradermally, according to standard practice.